-65. What happens once my FIR is filed?
+64. What happens once my FIR is filed?

-The FIR sets the police investigation in motion.
-As part of that the police may speak to victims and witnesses, record statements including dying declarations, check out the crime scene, send articles for forensic examination, send bodies for post-mortem, question several people and with each lead make further investigations.
-Once investigations are complete the officer in charge must make a full record of it.
+The FIR sets the police investigations in motion.
+As part of that, the police may speak to victims and witnesses, record statements including dying declarations, check out the crime scene, send articles for forensic examination and bodies for post-mortem as necessary, question several people and with each lead make further investigations.
+Once investigations are complete, the officer in charge must make a full record of it.
 This is called a challan or chargesheet.

-66. What is a challan or chargesheet?
+65. What is a challan or chargesheet?

-After all his investigations are completed the officer in charge will look at all the facts and decide whether there is enough evidence to show that a crime has been committed and put that down in the charge sheet for the prosecution and the court.
-If all the elements of a crime have not been made out it will be a waste of time to bring the accused to court.
-Once the charge sheet goes to the prosecution and court they should examine it independently to see if the facts and circumstances mentioned really make out a possible crime.
+After all investigations are done the officer in charge will look at the facts and decide if there is enough evidence to show that a crime has been committed and record it in the chargesheet for the prosecution and the court.
+If all the elements of a crime are not made out it will be a waste of time to bring the accused to court.
+The prosecution and the court will examine the chargesheet independently to see if a possible crime is made out.